atbcb/usab-uswds/news/_posts/2022-03-08-taryn-mackenzie-williams-elected-u-s-access-board-chair.md

 Greg currently is a Trustee of the Health & Hospital Corporation of Marion County, Indianapolis, IN and continues to serve since 1988 as an Interim Bankruptcy Trustee for the Southern District of Indiana.

 Board officers serve for a term of one year.
-The [Board](https://www.access-board.gov/about/board-members/) is structured to function as a coordinating body among Federal agencies and to directly represent the public, particularly people with disabilities.
-Half of its members are representatives from most of the Federal departments.
+The [Board](https://www.access-board.gov/about/board-members/) is structured to function as a coordinating body among federal agencies and to directly represent the public, particularly people with disabilities.
+Half of its members are representatives from most of the federal departments.
 The other half is comprised of members of the public appointed by the President.